cambridge-maths-school/nea24-ivan/README.md

 - Networking features:

   - Show how data moves through the network in two ways: packet switching/circuit switching
-  - Visualize network setup, delays, and when data collides or gets lost
+  - Visualise network setup, delays, and when data collides or gets lost
   - Simulate how nodes communicate, resend lost data, and handle slow connections

 - Cryptography: